Solicitors and conveyancers

 You can check Lender Exchange to see if your client’s solicitor is available on our panel.

-- Check the solicitor firms name and address is spelt correctly
+- Check the solicitor firms name and address is spelt correct

 - Check if the solicitor firm has more than one address.

-In most cases, mortgage offers are issued electronically via Lender Exchange.
-For paper-based applications or remortgages with free legals, the offer will still be issued manually by post.
+For paper-based applications or remortgages with free legals, you'll receive a manual offer by post.

 Change of solicitor

-The new solicitor will need to provide a letter or email confirming they're acting for the clients and can send this directly to email@example.com.
-Our processing team will then contact the old solicitor to confirm they're no longer acting for the clients and a revised mortgage offer will be issued.
+The new solicitor will need to provide a letter or email confirming they're acting for the clients.
+They can send this to firstname.lastname@example.org.
+Our processing team will then contact the old solicitor to confirm they're no longer acting for the clients.
+We'll then issue a revised mortgage offer.

-If you need to provide the solicitor details as part of a change of product, you're able to do this through the 'Amend case' option.
+You can provide this through the 'Amend case' option.
 Please see the Amend Case page for more details.